Afnarel/.dotfiles/DOCUMENTATION.md

   * `dirspell` corrects spelling errors in directories names during completion
   * `checkwinsize` updates the values of LINES and COLUMNS after a command if necessary

+### Better autocompletion ###
+  * The list of possibilities for an ambiguous completion is shown after the first tab, no need for a second one
+  * Hidden files and directories are ignored during tab completion (for an empty query)
+  * The user is asked a confirmation when he asks to display more than 50 possible completion

+### Enhanced PS1 ###
+  * The bash prompt (PS1) looks like `21:51 afnarel @ oxygen in ~/Documents/projects/dotfiles (master) $`.
+  * It is git-aware (displays the current branch)
+  * It has colors.
+  * In unicode X terminals, a green tic or red cross at the beginning indicates whether the previous command was successful or not.
+  * If the current working directory is more than 30 characters long, it is shortened.

 ### Other features ###

   * The default EDITOR is vim